 Historically, the Teanaway River was known as one of the top producers of spring Chinook, steelhead and coho in the Yakima basin.
-Today, with predictions of decreasing snowpack and irrigation demands, the Teanaway struggles to supply enough water to overcome the low-flow barriers that limit migration, spawning and rearing of native anadromous fish.
-Another resident species, bull trout, along with steelhead, are listed as threatened under Endangered Species Act and the primary factors limiting their production are low stream flows and high water temperatures.
+However, with decreasing snowpack and significant irrigation demands, the Teanaway began to struggle to supply enough water to overcome the low-flow barriers that limit migration, spawning and rearing of native anadromous fish.

-Working closely with the Kittitas Conservation District, U.S. Bureau of Reclamation and individual landowners, WWT found innovative ways to help reduce the amount of water needed for irrigation while simultaneously helping farmers.
-By changing points of diversion, implementing split-season leases, and adjusting irrigation methods, WWT has ensured water for Teanway summer flows, preventing the pooling and stranding of fish that otherwise occurs in dry summer months.
+Working closely with landowners as well as the Kittitas Conservation District, U.S. Bureau of Reclamation and others, WWT found innovative ways to help reduce the amount of water needed for irrigation while simultaneously helping farmers.
+By changing points of diversion, implementing split-season leases, and adjusting irrigation methods, we were able to restore water to the river for summer flows, preventing the pooling and stranding of fish that would occur in dry summer months.

 By the time the historic drought of 2015 hit, bringing the hottest, driest summer in recorded history, WWT had acted in the nick of time.
 As the flows dropped and dropped that year, and water rights were shut down one after the other, the water WWT had secured in trust held.
 Nearly all of the 2,000 gallons per minute (4.5 cfs) that found its way down the Teanaway in the driest part of that year was water WWT had acquired instream.
 2019 was a better year for the Teanaway, but still only about 10.9 cfs made it to the Yakima River in the driest part of the summer.